Chaitanya10000000000/Amazon-clone/README.md

 - ✅ Header with logo, search bar, and navigation links
 - ✅ Hero banner section
 - ✅ Product category cards/grid
 - ✅ Footer with useful links

+##🛠️ To Do (Optional)

+- Add hover effects and animations
+- Improve responsiveness for smaller screens
+- Add basic JavaScript functionality for interactivity (like search suggestions)

+##🙏 Acknowledgments

+- This project is for educational purposes only.
+- Inspired by the design of Amazon.com.